 If you do have it, do just have a JPEG picture, or do you also have a vector file ( AI – Adobe Illustrator source file or EPS -Encapsulated PostScript file), PSD, TIFF (Tagged Image File Format), GIF and PDF versions of the image?

-Do you have different sizes and formats of your logo (such as 300 dpi / High Res for print and 72 dpi for web use) and both color and black and white?
+Do you have different sizes and formats of your logo (such as 300 dpi/high-res for print and 72 dpi for web use), in both color and black and white?
 Full color CMYK?
-A favicon favicon (“little logo” that appears in the top corner of the address bar in a web browser)? …
+A favicon (“little logo” that appears in the top corner of the address bar in a web browser)?

 If your head is spinning because you don’t know what most of this means, it’s okay!
 Just copy-paste and ask your logo designer for the files and put them in a safe folder when you get them back, so have them handy when you need them.